matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Charles Matthews 2020

-Incorporating contributions from:

-- Robyn Steward
-- Houda Jawhar
-- Ann-Louise Davidson
-- Gift Tshuma

-And with thanks to countless others (for now, you know who you are…)
+Incorporating contributions from Robyn Steward, Houda Jawhar, Ann-Louise Davidson, Gift Tshuma, and with thanks to countless others (for now, you know who you are…)

 # Disclaimer and important info